Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 After this, I stopped dreaming.
 Everything just went black and dark and stayed that way for a long time.”

 A father killed his partner in front of his children, and then himself.
-This is called an intimate partner homicide-suicide.
-These tragedies occur daily in the United States, and the impact is immeasurable.
+This is called an intimate partner homicide-suicide (IPHS).
+These tragedies occur nearly every day in the United States,1Everytown Research analysis of NVDRS data from 2014 to 2020, accessed January 2025. and the impact is immeasurable.
 Surviving families mourn the loss of two family members, and in some cases the mass murder of a family.
 Children grapple with the loss of their parents while surviving family members become their new caretakers.
-For those who survive, they may live with wounds and trauma.
-And communities are fractured as they grapple with these unimaginable tragedies.
-The double dose of the stigma of both suicide and intimate partner violence (IPV) leaves the details of many of these traumatic experiences untold.
+Those who survive may live with wounds and trauma.
+And communities are fractured as they grapple with the grief and trauma that stems from these unimaginable tragedies.
+Moreover, the stigma associated with both suicide and intimate partner violence (IPV) leaves the details of many of these traumatic experiences untold.

-This report is divided into five sections.
-We discuss the unique role of the accessibility of firearms, risk factors for intimate partner homicide-suicide (IPHS), the aftermath for survivors and their families, the impact on children, and survivor experiences in accessing support services.
-We hope to honor the survivors who broke silence and gave voice to the many lives forever changed by the dual tragedies of homicide-suicide.
+In this report, we discuss the prevalence of IPHS nationally, the unique role of the accessibility of firearms, risk factors for IPHS, the impact on survivors and their families, and survivors’ experiences in accessing support services.
+We hope to honor the survivors who broke their silence and gave voice to the many lives forever changed by the dual tragedies of homicide-suicide.

 -

-- Survivors and family members collectively identified 11 risk factors associated with IPHS, such as access to a firearm, suicidal behaviors, and previous abuse.
+- There are 11 common risk factors associated with IPHS, collectively identified by survivors and family members, including access to a firearm, suicidal behaviors, and previous abuse.

-- One in four IPHS perpetrators had prior suicidal behaviors, such as suicide attempts and suicidal ideation.
+- One in four IPHS perpetrators had a history of suicidal behaviors, such as suicide attempts and suicidal ideation.

 - In nearly one in three IPHS incidents, the gun used was not securely stored and was readily accessible.